zelvid/pealent/README.md

 The one benefit of this is that it's dirt cheap (at least in the USA).
 It has a terrible, gritty texture that scratches your throat as you drink it.

+## TODO

+### Using another fiber source

+Hemp protein works for this.
+It provides protein, adds to the flavor profile, and is of the preferable insoluble type of fiber.
+Problems:

+ 0. It's expensive.
+ 1. There are always black hemp husks that never quite dissolve and sink to the bottom.
+ 2. Texture is a bit gritty.

+Corn bran or wheat bran are cheap and [high in insoluble fiber][10].

+### Write more detailed explanation on preparation techniques

   [1]: https://ensure.com/nutrition-products/ensure-original
   [2]: https://www.npr.org/sections/thesalt/2014/09/17/349270927/diet-soda-may-alter-our-gut-microbes-and-the-risk-of-diabetes